New to the Tawas

 genuine paddle boat (one of only a few in the entire mid-west!)!

-Cruise features sights along the Highbanks Trail of the AuSable (you
+Cruise features and sights along the Highbanks Trail of the AuSable (you

 can hike, too!).
 Also a limited food and bar service (adult &